Involuntary and Voluntary Pay Deductions: Pennsylvania

 - Pennsylvania allows employees to voluntarily assign their wages, if their employers consent in writing.
 See Voluntary Wage Assignments.

 - Individuals with unpaid state taxes may become subject to income withholding to satisfy a tax levy.
-The maximum amount subject to a tax levy is 10 percent of an employee's disposable income.
+The maximum amount subject to a tax levy is 10% of an employee's disposable income.
 See Tax Levies.